Improve IBD Care: Add a Dietitian and Psychologist

 Treating Crohn's and ulcerative colitis holistically

-Maybe your gastroenterologist mentioned that you would benefit from working with a dietitian or mental health provider.
-If they have provided recommendations for such providers, that is wonderful!
+Your gastroenterologist may have mentioned that you would benefit from working with a dietitian or mental health provider.
+If they have given you recommendations for such providers, that is wonderful!
 The goal is to find providers skilled in working with patients with IBD.

-If your provider has only mentioned these options, but not provided recommendations, you are in luck!
+If your provider has only mentioned these options but not provided recommendations, keep reading.

 Finding your IBD nutrition expert